MidnightJava/vocab-builder/README.md

 Launch the https://github.com/MidnightJava/vocab-builder-ui web application (see the readme there), and it will connect to the server automatically.
 You can also test the REST API in the server by looking at server.py and using a web browser or a command-line tool like curl to form an appropriate HTTP request message, using either the GET or POST methods.

-### To Build the Python App as a SIngle Executable
+### To Build the Python App as a Single Executable
 ```
 1. cd <project directory>